 10. Steep in the Atmosphere of Learning at the Chautauqua Institution

 The Chautauqua Institution is, well, an institution in the region.
 Think of it like a summer camp for adults.
-The Institution hosts vacationers each summer for daily classes and lectures.
-Situated on Chautauqua Lake, it is a place of learning and quiet reflection.
+The Institution hosts vacationers each summer for group classes and lectures every day.
+Situated on Chautauqua Lake in Chautauqua County New York, it is a place of learning and quiet reflection and is one of the top things to do near Westfield NY.
 It's definitely worth passing through even if you aren't staying here.

 11. Photograph an Apple Cider Mill

 Autumn in the Southern Tier of New York State is all about apple cider.
 We visited Busti Cider Mill and Farm near Jamestown, New York.
 The local guidebooks oversell this place a bit.
 The shop is small and rustic and there aren't always tours available.
-However, it's picturesque and worth a stop for some atmospheric photos.
+However, it's picturesque and worth a stop on a day trip from Westfield for some atmospheric photos.

 12. Take a Detour to Findley Lake